RosterElf Logo

 Usually within 2–4 weeks of hearing

-Timeframes are indicative and may vary based on claim complexity and Commission schedules.
+Timeframes are indicative and may vary based on claim complexity, Commission scheduling, and whether extensions are granted.

 FAQ